AlonsoMtzAbascal/statarb-pairs-trading/README.md

 ## Validate against known truth first

-The demonstration runs on a **synthetic universe with known ground truth**: three genuinely cointegrated pairs — one with a deliberately *time-varying* hedge ratio — hidden among independent random-walk decoys.
-Because the truth is known, every method can be checked: does the cointegration test find the true pairs? does the Kalman filter recover the true drifting hedge? does the OU fit recover the true half-life?
-This is the same logic as validating a Monte Carlo pricer against a closed-form price — a method you cannot check against a known answer is a method you cannot trust.
+The demonstration runs on a **synthetic universe with known ground truth**: three genuinely cointegrated pairs, one with a deliberately *time-varying* hedge ratio, hidden among independent random-walk decoys.
+Because the truth is known, every method can be checked.
+Does the cointegration test find the true pairs?
+Does the Kalman filter recover the true drifting hedge?
+Does the OU fit recover the true half-life?
+This is the same logic as validating a Monte Carlo pricer against a closed-form price.
+A method you cannot check against a known answer is a method you cannot trust.
 The identical pipeline then runs on real equities through the included `yfinance` loader (see *Running on real data*).